zzafari/ECON281/Week2/Week2_Idea.md

 associated with low unemployment.
 Another extension of the Herreno and Pedemonte (2022) analysis might be creating a TANK model where locations differ by the size of the gig economy?

+### Juan's thoughts.

+I struggled to see this one a little bit more.
+But maybe you want to think more about it and let me know.